 - Rinse the surface with lots of clean water

 How to minimise grout haze from the start

-If you’re in the planning stage of installing new tiles, this is a really great tip and will minimise the chances of grout affecting the finish.
+If you’re in the planning stage of installing new tiles, this is a really great tip and will minimize the chances of grout affecting the finish.
 For unpolished and absorbent materials, such as terracotta or limestone, we recommend protecting the surface before any grout is applied.
 This will make both the grouting and cleaning easier without affecting the appearance of the material.
-PRW200 is a water-repellant protector that protects stones from grout haze.
-Creating a temporary seal, it’ll make cleaning after laying simple, and you’ll also avoid the dreaded ‘picture-frame’ effect.
+PRW200 is a water-repellent protector that protects stones from grout haze.
+Creating a temporary seal, it’ll make cleaning after laying simple , and you’ll also avoid the dreaded ‘picture-frame’ effect.

 Ensure a cleaner site with FILA Solutions

 Cleaning up any excess grout after your tiles have been laid is the most efficient way to keep your site clean.
 Not only will this keep your customers happy, but it’ll also make life easier too – nobody wants to call back to the site once a job is complete.
 By using this guide, you will see a big change in how tiles and natural stones perform.
 At FILA, our products are used by over 200 international brands , and there’s a good reason why.
 When will you add them to your toolbox too?